Best Pneumatic Practices - Air Preparation

 3) There are different types of regulators, reliving and non-relieving regulators.
 Why it matters: Relieving style regulators vent downstream pressure spikes (above regulated pressure) and are the most common.
 Non-relieving regulators do not vent downstream pressure for specific applications.

 1) Lubricators are being used much less frequently than ever before.
-Their purpose is misting the air with lubricant to reduce friction on cylinder and valve seals.
+Their purpose is misting the air with lubricant to reduce friction on the cylinder and valve seals.
 Why it matters: Parker seals are packed with a “lubed for life” grease, which do not require additional lubricant.
 Grease will need to be reapplied when seals are replaced.

 2) If you are currently using a lubricator, then you will need to continue to use one unless all seals are changed out.
-Why it matters: The petroleum based lubricant washes away this grease.
+Why it matters: The petroleum-based lubricant washes away this grease.

 3) So, when do you use a lubricator?
 Very high-speed cylinder cycle rates may require an injection lubricator close to its ports.
 Water contamination will wash away grease, requiring lubricant.

 There are many simple adjustments or additions you can make to protect your system and reduce power consumption.
-When in question, contact us at (800) 706-4775 or through the website contact form here.